Wall St Week Ahead Narrowing market breadth may be worrying signal for stocks

 Concentrated positioning can also exacerbate volatility if risk appetite dries up suddenly, sending investors to the exits all at once.

-"The door might not be wide enough to accommodate everybody that wants to rush out," said Siomades, of Advisors Excel Wealth Management.
+"The door might not be wide enough to accommodate everybody that wants to rush out," said Siomades, of AE Wealth Management.

 There are signs that recently elevated volatility may be contained.
 Derivatives markets show volatility expectations falling between Christmas and New Years, said Garrett DeSimone, head quant at OptionMetrics.